Japan's kites are among the most spectacular in the world, treasured as much for

 SAKAZUKI DAKO

 'SAKAZUKI' means wine cup.
-This kite exhibits a very stable flight even if the shape is peculiar.
+This kite exhibits a very stable flight even if the

 SEMI